utep-cs-systems-courses/project1-tokenizer-FellowHashbrown/src/README.md

 ### Entering Commands

-There are 2 simple commands.
+There are 3 simple commands.
  * `!q` will quit the tokenizer and empty out the history of text that was entered.
+ * `!a` will print out all the sentences that were entered previously including the number they are associated with.
  * `!n` (where `n` is a number) will show you that number entry that you entered.
 If none was found, a simple message of `Not Found` will be displayed.